devdatalab/paper-anr-mobility-india/README.md

 To regenerate the tables and figures from the paper, take the following steps:

-1. Download and unzip the replication data package `mobility-packet.zip` from this [Google Drive Folder TBD](http://test.com)
+1. Download and unzip the replication data package `mobility-packet.zip` from this [Google Drive Folder](https://www.dropbox.com/s/hhtts5hdyuc18bw/mobility_packet.zip?dl=0)

 2. Clone this repo.